It may be hard to believe, but experts agree -- exercise can help relieve joint pain from osteoarthritis (OA).

 Strengthening Exercises for Osteoarthritis

-To start a hand-weight program, use weights that you can lift 12 to 15 times with good form.
+To start a hand-weight program, use weights that you can lift 12 to 15 times with good form (a 1- or 2-pound weight can make a big difference).
 Make sure you feel comfortable using the weights.
 Get started with these simple strengthening exercises.
 Do two or three sets of eight to 12 repetitions each.

 - Biceps curls: Start with elbows bent at the sides.
 Keeping your upper arm at your side, bring one dumbbell up to your shoulder.
 Lower to original position and repeat with opposite arm.
 Continue to alternate between sides.